VikParuchuri/marker/README.md

 This project converts PDF to Markdown, balancing speed with quality:

-- Equations will be detected and converted to Latex.
-This is not 100% accurate.
+- Equations will be detected and converted to Latex when possible.
 - All headers/footers/other artifacts will be removed.